connectrpc/connect-python/docs/deployment.md

 ## Application Servers

 Connect services are standard ASGI or WSGI applications that can be run with an off-the-shelf Python application server.
-This means generally, any experience in running a Python application can be applied to running Connect as-is.
+Generally, any experience in running a Python application can be applied to running Connect as-is.

 ### HTTP/1.1